1 What costs are involved in legal proceedings and who normally has to bear them?

 - the litigation is not vexatious

-- the applicant has not had their application rejected within the past six months for intentionally supplying inaccurate information, and
+- the applicant has not had their application rejected within 6 months of the submission thereof for intentionally supplying inaccurate information, and

 - the applicant has not received legal aid under specific legislation.

 Exemption from court fees may be granted in all court proceedings (civil proceedings and administrative disputes) if the applicant’s material circumstances are such that the payment of court fees could jeopardise the livelihood of the applicant and of the members of their household, subject to the special conditions set out in Article 14 of the Free Legal Aid Act.
 When a decision is made, special attention will be paid to the amount of court fees in the procedure in which exemption is requested.

 5 Are there special procedures in cases of need?

 The administrative body must decide on an application for approval of secondary legal aid within 15 days from the day on which it was submitted.
 If the applicant loses the right to take the action for which they submitted the application owing to expiry of the deadline, the administrative body must decide on the application within a shorter period which allows the applicant to take the action in a timely manner.

 6 Where can I obtain a legal aid application form?

 The procedure for obtaining primary legal aid is initiated by directly contacting the provider of primary legal aid (authorised association, law clinic or administrative body), and it is not necessary to fill in a specific application form.

 The procedure for obtaining secondary legal aid is initiated by submitting a request for granting legal aid on the prescribed form to the competent administrative body.
 The application form for legal aid can be obtained from the administrative bodies and on the websites of the administrative bodies and the Ministry of Justice and Public Administration (Ministarstvo pravosuđa i uprave).